Netatalk/netatalk/doc/developer/dircache.md

 4. **Reducing I/O helps every layer of the storage stack**
 5. **Small changes can have compound effects**

-**By default nothing changes, as the default value for `dircache validation freq = 1`.**
+**The default value of `dircache validation freq = 100` assumes Netatalk is the only process writing the volume.**
-If you have Samba or other processes operating on the volume this must remain set to 1.
+If you have Samba or other processes operating on the volume, set `multi protocol = yes` (which defaults it back to 1), or set 1 explicitly.

 ---